genicam/harvesters/README.rst

 Working with Harvester
 ######################

-Harvester Core is an image acquisition engine.
+Harvester is an image acquisition engine.
 No GUI.
 You can use it as an image acquisition library which acquires images from GenTL Producers through the GenTL-Python Binding and controls the target remote device (it's typically a camera) through the GenApi-Python Binding.

-Harvester Core works as a minimalistic front-end for image acquisition.
+Harvester works as a minimalistic front-end for image acquisition.
 Just importing it from your Python script, you should immediately be able to set images on your table.

 You'll be able to download the these language binding runtime libraries from the `EMVA website <https://www.emva.org/standards-technology/genicam/genicam-downloads/>`_, however, it's not available as of May 2018, because they have not officially released yet.
 Fortunately they are in the final reviewing process so hopefully they'll be released by the end of 2018.

-If you don't have to care about the display rate for visualizing acquired images, the combination of Harvester Core and `Matplotlib <https://matplotlib.org>`_ might be a realistic option for that purpose.
+If you don't have to care about the display rate for visualizing acquired images, the combination of Harvester and `Matplotlib <https://matplotlib.org>`_ might be a realistic option for that purpose.

-*************************
+********************
-Harvester Core on IPython
+Harvester on IPython
-*************************
+********************

-The following code block shows Harvester Core is running on IPython.
+The following code block shows Harvester is running on IPython.
 An acquired image is delivered as the payload of a buffer and the buffer can be fetched by calling the ``fetch_buffer`` method of the ``ImageAcquirer`` class.
 Once you get an image you should be able to immediately start image processing.
 If you're running on the Jupyter notebook, you should be able to visualize the image data using Matplotlib.
 This step should be helpful to check what's going on your trial in the image processing flow.

 .. code-block:: python